 Program Site: East China Normal University (ECNU), located in central Shanghai's Putuo District.
 The study abroad program in which USC students participate is run by CIEE, which has its Study Center on the ECNU campus.

-Eligibility: Minimum 3.0 GPA; two semesters of college-level Mandarin Chinese (or the equivalent); and one college-level course related to China (or on East Asia in general with some content on China).
+Eligibility: Minimum 3.0 GPA; two semesters of college-level Mandarin Chinese (or the equivalent); college-level coursework related to China highly recommended.

 Note: Students who are citizens of the People's Republic China (PRC), Taiwan (ROC), Hong Kong SAR, or Macau, including U.S. permanent residents, must consult with a study abroad advisor about special entry requirements.

 Description: East China Normal University (ECNU) is nationally known for its Chinese language and literature program as well as training programs for Teaching Chinese as a Foreign Language.
 The university enrolls more than 26,000 full time students, including 3,700 international students.